Paule Ka

 In 2007, State-owned fund Caisse des dépôts et consignations invested in PAULE KA.
 The fashion house set up its headquarters on the rue Saint Honoré in Paris and opened a store in Cannes.
 2011 saw the arrival of Change Capital Partners, who were also to invest in PAULE KA, enabling the brand to set itself new growth objectives.

 International development ensued 2012 with the opening of stores in China and across Europe as well as a showroom in New York.

 In 2014, Following the decision to change the company's governance, Cajfinger left the House he founded after almost 30 years as Chairman and Creative Director to devote himself to new personal projects.

 In July 2015, a year after Cajfinger's departure, Alithia Spuri-Zampetti was appointed Creative Director of PAULE KA.
-The young Italian-American designer had previously worked at Lanvin and channelled her energies into updating the collections while remaining true to the heritage of chic Parisian elegance.

-In March 2016, the fashion house once again appeared in Paris Fashion Week's official calendar with a presentation that paid tribute to its ateliers’ savoir-faire.

 In July 2017, the company Marco Polo became main shareholder of Maison PAULE KA.
 Serge Cajfinger takes the lead again to supervise upcoming collections alongside the House's creative team.

 Fashion personalities such as Kate Middleton, Amal Clooney, Jessica Chastain and Anne Hathaway wear PAULE KA.